Solomon Joel

-Solomon Barnato "Solly" Joel (23 May 1865 – 22 May 1931), born in London, England, moved to South Africa in the 1880s where he made his fortune in connection with diamonds, later becoming a financier with interests in mining, brewing and railways.
+Solomon Barnato Joel (23 May 1865 – 22 May 1931) was a British-South African business magnate.
+He moved to Cape Colony in the 1880s where he made his fortune in connection with diamonds, later becoming a financier with interests in mining, brewing and railways.

 Career

-Known as "Solly", he was born into a Jewish family, one of three sons of Joel Joel (a London publican, keeper of the King of Prussia tavern), and Kate Isaacs, who was a sister of Barnett Isaacs, later to be called Barney Barnato.
-Along with his brothers, Jack and Woolf, he was mentored by Barney Barnato and made a fortune from the Barnato Diamond Mining Company.
-Within 10 years, he had become a millionaire, primarily by buying seemingly worked-out diamond mines in South Africa.
-On Barney Barnato's death, in 1897, Joel became head of the family business, Barnato Brothers.
-Despite having a keen interest in diamonds, he played a greater role in the gold industry.
+Known as "Solly", he was born into a Jewish family in London, one of three sons of Joel Joel, a publican and keeper of the King of Prussia tavern, and Kate Isaacs, who was a sister of Barnett Isaacs, later to be called Barney Barnato.
+Along with his two brothers, Jack and Woolf, Solly was mentored by Barney Barnato and made a fortune from the Barnato Diamond Mining Company in South Africa.
+Within 10 years, he had become a millionaire, primarily by buying seemingly worked-out diamond mines.
+On Barney Barnato's death in 1897, Joel became head of the family business, the Barnato Brothers.
+Despite his keen interest in diamonds, he played a greater role in the South African gold mining industry.
 He established the Van Ryn Deep Mine in 1902; the Government Gold Mining Areas (Modderfontein) Consolidated Limited, in 1910; and the New State Areas Ltd. in 1918.
-He acquired control of Langlaagte Estate and Gold Mining Company and Randfontein Estates Gold Mining Company from J.B.
-Robinson, and became a director of the Diamond Syndicate.
+He acquired control of Langlaagte Estate and Gold Mining Company and Randfontein Estates Gold Mining Company from J. B. Robinson, and became a director of the Diamond Syndicate.